sykhangdha/GamingOnHackintoshAMD/README.md

 # GamingOnHackintoshAMD
 Guide + Testing of games on a AMD Hackintosh (RX580[Metal 2] | Ryzen 5 3600)
 <br>Note: For users with a stronger GPU that supports Metal 3 games will run MUCH better using D3DMetal feature in CrossOver(With moltenVK CXPatcher)</br>
 **IMPORTANT: Any games with kernel level anticheat will NOT work(unless there is a bypass such as Genshin impact.
-Proton is needed for Easy Anti-cheat games to work which MacOS does not have**
+Proton is needed for Easy Anti-cheat games to work which MacOS does not have.
+Also for users using Metal 2(such as the RX580) does NOT have DX12 support for Mac**

 ## Table of Contents
 - [OpenCore Guide](#opencore-guide)